Tuition and Application Fees

 Students with citizenship in a country outside the EU, EEA and Switzerland are required to pay a SEK 900 (approximately EUR 100) application fee.
 You pay one application fee, regardless of how many programmes or courses you apply for during the current admission period.
 The application fee is non-refundable.

 Jönköping University offers a local admission for international students to apply directly to us.
 The application period is: October 16- May 2.

 After placing an online application, students should send all supporting documents directly to Jönköping University Admissions, within 2 weeks.

 Note: If you are applying to multiple Swedish universities, you may prefer to use universityadmissions.se, the national admission system (which is open from October 16- January 15).
 However, if only applying to us, we strongly recommend our local admission.

-If the application for residence permit is for any reason not approved by the Swedish Migration Agency, Jönköping University will refund the tuition fee installment to the applicant.
-The initial application fee (900 SEK) is retained, as an administration fee.
+If an application for residence permit is not approved by the Swedish Migration Agency, you can apply for refund of the paid tuition fee instalment due to special reasons.
+Such refund is most often granted.